isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     Authenticating as principal root/admin@EXAMPLE.ORG with password.
     Principal "DNS/server.example.org@EXAMPLE.ORG" created.

-The DNS server principal must be exported so that it can be used by the Bind 9 DNS server.
-Only this principal is required and is is exported to the keytab file with the name ``dns.keytab``.
+The DNS server principal must be exported so that it can be used by the BIND 9 DNS server.
+Only this principal is required, and it is exported to the keytab file with the name ``dns.keytab``.

 .. code-block:: console

     kadmin.local -q "ktadd -k /tmp/dns.keytab DNS/server.example.org"

-If successfully exported, the following message will be displayed:
+If successfully exported, the following message is displayed:

 .. code-block:: console